• Home

 Cuisinart Ice Cream Maker With Condenser

-Since the holidays are coming, I have to put in a plug for my ice cream maker.
+And here's another plug for this ice cream maker.
 I've owned the Cuisinart for over a year now and use it all the time.
 The model with the condenser is worth it.
 While the old frozen canister Cuisinart makes excellent ice cream, it's so nice to be able to just add the custard and churn without having to freeze the canister overnight.

 • Oat Flour Oatmeal Chocolate Chip